aditichandure/superstore-sales-analysis/README.md

 ```

 ## Data Analysis & Insights
-1. The data below shows how the profits overr the years have steadily increased with each year being more profitable than the other.
+1. The data below shows how the profits over the years have steadily increased with each year being more profitable than the other.
 ```
 SELECT order_year, SUM(sales) as total_sales, SUM(profit) as total_profit
 FROM sample_superstore